 Should your application for benefits be denied, your attorney will guide you through the appeals process, working to secure the benefits you deserve.

-If you require assistance filing your disability claim concerning your ADHD or ADD diagnosis, contact Phillips Disability.
+If you require assistance filing your disability claim concerning your ADHD or ADD diagnosis, contact Dayes Law Firm PC.
 Our disability experts will work to support your ADHD claim, seeing your through the application and appeals process so you can recover the benefits you’re entitled.